-Once the safety supports are in place, the load judge will carefully locate the decking on the bridge and have the team apply the preload.
-The sway targets and vertical deflection measuring devices are then installed and initial readings taken and recorded on the judging form for the load station.
+Once the safety supports are in place, the load judge will carefully locate the grating on the bridge and have the team apply the preload.

+The sway targets and vertical deflection measuring devices are then installed.Initial readings are recorded on the judging form for the load station.
 The Team Captain should be invited to verify the setup and initial readings.

-Loading is done manually by team members.
-Once loading starts, it should be accomplished in a safe, smooth, and continuous manner.
+Loading is done manually by team members, and it should be conducted in a safe, smooth, and continuous manner.
 Teams should not be allowed to stop the loading to look at gages or develop strategy.
 All teams should load in the same manner.
 Judges may stop loading for safety reasons or if the bridge exceeds sway or deflection limits.

-At the end of the load stage, the judge will record the deflection readings and allow the team captain to verify them.
+At the end of the load stage, the judge will record the deflection readings and allow the Team Captain to verify the readings.

 After the last deflection reading, the team should unload the bridge safely and quickly.
 Note that the bridge does not pass the load test until it is fully unloaded.
-If it collapses at any time it will be penalized according to the Rules.
+If it collapses at any time, the team will be penalized according to the Rules.

-Do not touch the deflection measurement devices.
-If the devices are compromised in any way by anyone during load testing, then the bridge must be disassembled and the team must start the entire competition sequence again in accordance with Rule 11.5.4.
-The reason for this is that the initial loading will take out any slack in the joints and reloading the bridge has the potential to result in smaller deflections than would have been seen in an uninterrupted first loading.
+Do not touch the deflection measurement devices during loading or unloading.
+If the devices are compromised in any way by anyone during load testing, then the bridge must be disassembled and the team must start the entire competition sequence again in accordance with the Rules.
+The reason for this is that the initial loading will take out any slack in the joints; reloading the bridge has the potential to result in smaller deflections than would have been seen in an uninterrupted first loading.

 When all is done and recorded, the judge reviews the data form with the team captain.
-The team captain signs the form when all questions have been resolved and the forms are given to the marshal who accompanies the bridge to the next station.
+The team captain signs the form when all questions have been resolved, and the forms are given to the marshal who accompanies the bridge to the next station.